qiuzhen8484/COVID-DA/README.md

 # <center>COVID-DA: Deep Domain Adaptation from <br> Typical Pneumonia to COVID-19</center>
-We provide the dataset for domain adaptation from typical pneumonia to COVID-19.
+We provide the COVID-DA dataset for domain adaptation from typical pneumonia to COVID-19.
 The paper is available [here](https://arxiv.org/pdf/2005.01577.pdf).

 # Dataset
-The descriptions for the dataset are presented below.
+The descriptions for the COVID-DA dataset are presented below.
 We first provide a link to download the dataset.
 Next, the data statistics and usage of the dataset will be introduced.
 ## Download
 - The dataset in this paper is available [here](https://drive.google.com/open?id=1naHhA1yHV9PZ8THz4js4l18PWLaeqv1X).